PapiLer/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.